Quick start

 - Profile a command of your choice by running this as root (no quoting required):

-adaptyst -- <command to be profiled>
+adaptyst -s system.yml -d -- <command to be profiled>

 Using shell-specific syntax